Ann Atwater: Involvement in Durham charrette

 “Here we are, two people from the far end of the fence, having identical problems, except her being black and me being white…The amazing thing about it, her and I, up to that point, [had] cussed each other, bawled each other, we hated each other.
 Up to that point, we didn’t know each other.
 We didn’t know we had things in common.”They talked about the hardships of raising children in poverty, and their efforts to emphasize that their children's potential was equal to that of middle-class children.

 The two antagonists eventually learned to work together and, to everyone’s astonishment, became good friends.
 Moving past race, they began to focus on other issues, such as the academic quality of Durham’s schools.
-Ellis came to realize that blacks were not suppressing poor whites, and that the two groups shared problems.
-Atwater had made Ellis begin to question his way of thinking toward blacks.
+Ellis came to realize that Black people were not suppressing poor White people, and that the two groups shared problems.
+Atwater had made Ellis begin to question his way of thinking toward Black people.
 By the end of the charrette, Ellis gave up his leadership in the KKK.

 Atwater and Ellis presented the School Board with a list of recommendations from the charrette, including giving students a larger say on education issues by expanding the board to include two students from each of the major racial groups.
 They also proposed major changes in the school curriculum, such as more instruction on dealing with racial violence, creation of a group to discuss and resolve problems before they escalated, and expansion in choices of textbooks to include African-American authors.

 Personality

-According to C.P.
-Ellis, Ann Atwater's voice was deep and powerful, and she had the ability to energize her audience.
+According to C. P. Ellis, Ann Atwater's voice was deep and powerful, and she had the ability to energize her audience.
 She became an effective leader.
 She was not afraid to voice her opinions loudly and proudly.
 She was also not afraid to tell anyone to “go to hell” if she felt like it.
 She concluded that the most effective method of getting people to listen to her was to “holler at them.”
 When she called a meeting, she meant business.

 In one meeting with a councilman, Atwater recalls that when he was not taking her seriously as she was trying to make her points, she would hit him on the head, surprising him so much that he would listen to her afterwards.
 Atwater also expressed her opinions at city council meetings, which had only white members.
 Because the white councilmen did not want to listen to a black woman talk, they turned their chairs away from her.
 She turned those chairs back around to force them to face her.
 Her bold actions so surprised the councilmen that they had to listen to her.
 Some people may not have liked that she was demanding and outspoken, but those qualities enabled her to be a successful activist and organizer.